Muzietto/es6-lambda-calculus/README.md

     def ADD = ADD2 ADD2

-  **unfortunately, this bit cannot be verified in ES6**, because the eager execution tries to calculate both branches of the `COND`, which leads us to a stack overflow even if we know that only one of them should be evalued at a time.
+  **unfortunately, this bit cannot be verified in ES6**, because the eager execution tries to calculate both branches of the `COND`, which leads us to a stack overflow even if we know that only one of them should be evalued at a time

+  the codebase shows a little cheat that makes use of the real JavaScript `if then else` (which evaluates the FALSE branch only when needed) to create a recursive addition helper that performs some crude and simple calculations

 ### multiplication